jdan/isomer/README.md

 ## With node-canvas

-Isomer also accepts the canvas provided by [node-canvas](https://github.com/learnboost/node-canvas), meaning you can generated isometric graphics on the command line.
+Isomer also accepts the canvas provided by [node-canvas](https://github.com/learnboost/node-canvas), meaning you can generate isometric graphics on the command line.

 ```javascript
 var Canvas = require('canvas');